rust-basel/rust-basel.github.io/content/pages/about.md

 authors = ["Yasin Guenduez"]
 +++

-We are Roland and Yasin and we are Rust enthusiasts.
+We are Roland, Silen and Yasin and we are Rust enthusiasts.
-Dragged by our enthusiam for the language, we try to connect all other rust enthusiats in and around the Basel(CH) area.
+Dragged by our enthusiasm for the language, we try to connect all other rust enthusiasts in and around the Basel(CH) area.

 We both work as Software Engineers and use Rust in our private projects as well as in our day to day jobs.